Frustrated herders

 How is it that we outsiders can be certain about pastoralist wants and needs?
 One answer is that pastoralists tell us what’s what.

 Another answer, the one I explore here, is when pastoralists do no such thing.
-Even if they say, “This is what we want and need,” there are important occasions where they are no are more omniscient about their needs and wants than are the question askers–or for that matter the rest of us.
+Even if they say, “This is what we want and need,” there are important occasions where they are no are more knowing about their needs and wants than are the question askers–or for that matter the rest of us.

 On the upside, a continuing asking and answering can clarify the respective needs and wants–even if in unpredictable or uncontrollable ways by those involved.